dbucher1234/ml-web-portal/README.md

 We can now calculate the 3D PSA for this conformer:
 <pre markdown="1"> python compute_psa.py conf_out/penta_ala.sdf </pre>
 *3D PSA = 172.3 Å²   (qikprop)*

+## 🚀 Building a ML model

+Let's do a model of MDCK with data from the cyclic peptides database, http://cycpeptmpdb.com.
+The idea is to use 3D PSA to predict MDCK (Papp in log scale), in addition to standard property-based descriptors (not structural fingerprints to generalize better and avoid over-fitting).
+The trainning set is quite small, with only 40 data points.
+We will first generate conformers for the cyclic peptides (20 conformer per peptide) take the lowest energy one for each, and calculate descriptors.

 ---